ADirin/DataBase_Solution/Week 2/Inclass_Assignment/Transaction.md

 ```

+## Submission
-**Submission:** Similar to the previous in-class assignment, you need to take screenshots and include the corresponding queries in a file and submit in a designated folder in moodle.
+**NOte:** Similar to the previous in-class assignment, you need to take screenshots and include the corresponding queries in a file and submit in a designated folder in moodle.

 ------------------------